-Bachelor of Business Administration in Sport Management Description:
+Bachelor of Business Administration in Sport Management

 The BBA in Sport Management program will be focusing on the business and management aspects of the sporting industry.
-This major will be aimed at providing students with fundamental knowledge and skills centered on accounting, finance, economics, management, operations and supply chain management as well as marketing and the law pertaining to sports organizations.

-The specialization in sports management will equip students with a profound understanding of the issues and practices prevalent in sport management and prepare students for careers in the significant number of sport activities and renowned international competitions from horse and car races, to football, golf, competitions and exhibitions that are currently ongoing in the UAE.
+This major will be aimed at providing students with fundamental knowledge and skills centered on accounting, prevalent in sport management and prepare students for careers in the significant number of sport activities and renowned international competitions from horse and car races, to football, golf, competitions and exhibitions that are currently ongoing in the UAE.